Soundproofing Sydney

 Meet the project at the right stage.

-The point is to meet clients at the right stage — especially when renovation or new-build decisions are still flexible.
+The point is to meet clients at the right stage of the project — especially when renovation or new-build decisions are still flexible.

 Early Renovation & New Build Acoustic Strategy

-For clients planning a renovation, addition or new home who want acoustics considered while the design is still being shaped.
+For clients planning a renovation, addition or new home who want acoustics and sound isolation considered while the design is still being shaped.

 Existing-Home Acoustic Diagnosis